AT&T Finally Gets The iPhone Picture: MMS Coming Soon

 More than three months after Apple unveiled the iPhone 3G S, AT&T, the exclusive carrier of the smartphone, is making good on its promise to deliver MMS functionality to its users.
 It is, however, missing its own initial deadline.

-The telecom quickly responded, saying that MMS functionality would be available on the Apple iPhone 3G S and 3G before the end of the summer.
+When Apple rolled out the 3G S in June it revealed that its exclusive domestic carrier would not support MMS at launch, causing users and the blogosphere to call on Apple to ditch AT&T. The telecom quickly responded, saying that MMS functionality would be available on the Apple iPhone 3G S and 3G before the end of the summer.
 Details have been sketchy over the past three months but AT&T finally made a statement with the exact date and rationale behind the delay.

 "We know many of our iPhone customers are eager for an update on our rollout schedule for Multimedia Messaging Service (MMS).
 We've been working for the past several months to prepare our systems and network to ensure the best possible experience with MMS when it launches -- and that launch date is: September 25 for iPhone 3G and 3GS customers.
 MMS will be enabled through a software update on that day," the company wrote in a statement.